OfficeDev/office-ui-fabric-js/src/documentation/pages/SearchBox/SearchBox.md

     </script>
     ```
 4. Verify that the component is working the same as in the sample above.
+5. Replace the sample HTML content (such as the name within `.ms-SearchBox-text`) with your content.

 ## Dependencies
 This component has a dependency on the Label component.